DalcqArnaud/Currency-converter/readME.md

 # The dream 🍹
-The project is about create a money currencies converter.
+The project is about creating a money currencies converter.

 ## The Mission